Myrtle Beach Condo Living and Community Info

 One of the best aspects of Myrtle Beach condo living is the easy access to world-famous shops and restaurants.
 The city boasts three unique shopping centers, including Broadway at the Beach, Barefoot Landing, and the new Coastal Grand Mall.
 Each location also offers fine dining and entertainment such as comedy shows and musical performances.
 There are also flea markets and an outlet mall for shoppers looking for great bargains.
 The city caters to every type of diner; local restaurants offer everything from sushi to barbecue to fine American cuisine.
 Try the Bangkok House to curb your Thai cravings, Bella Napoli for Italian and the National House of Pancakes for breakfast or a late-night treat.

 Parks and Recreation

-Full-time residents, second home owners and seasonal residents all take advantage of Myrtle Beach condo living.
-Median house and condo value in the area is around $167,000 and the cost of living in Myrtle Beach is slightly below average, making it ideal for many young families and couples living on a retirement budget.
-The Myrtle Beach climate makes it an ideal place to live and vacation no matter what time of year; highs are in the 80s in the summer and 60s in the winter.
+Full-time residents, second homeowners, and seasonal residents all take advantage of Myrtle Beach condo living.
+Median house and condo value in the area are around $167,000, and the cost of living in Myrtle Beach is slightly below average, making it ideal for many young families and couples living on a retirement budget.
+The Myrtle Beach climate makes it a perfect place to live and vacation no matter what time of year; highs are in the 80s in the summer and 60s in the winter.
 The city averages 215 sunny days per year.
-Rainfall is greatest in the fall months, averaging about five inches.
+Rainfall is most significant in the fall months, averaging about five inches.

 Schools, Health, Transportation